Skip to content

 kind

-Required The plugin type (ChannelPlugin, ProviderPlugin, PublicationPlugin, or GeneratorPlugin).
+The plugin type (ChannelPlugin, ProviderPlugin, PublicationPlugin, or GeneratorPlugin).
+Required if apiVersion is specified.

 metadata.name